Laura Doering

 The story of Nigel, the African grey parrot that returned home speaking Spanish, is a good example of how a microchip can facilitate a happy reunion for lost pet.

-Five Types of Bird Friends
+Five Types Of Bird Friends

 We all need friends.
 And life is even better if a few of your friends have some of the same interests as you.
 Better yet is knowing others who share in your love and appreciation of birds.
 Check out these five types of friends you might buddy up with as you navigate life with a feathered companion.